 Information about specific closed landfill sites.

-The Washington County Reconstruction Project commenced on June 2, 2009.
+The Washington County Reconstruction Project began on June 2, 2009.
 The project is scheduled for completion by October 31, 2012, although it may be done sooner if all goes well.
 Project status updates and data from testing of ambient air quality and groundwater around the landfill will be posted here periodically.
 See links below for the data.

 - Ambient air-quality data

 - Groundwater quality data:

 - Analytical Results in Residential Wells sampled in Lake Elmo from December 2009 through August 2010 (c-clf2-14b)